Does changing a URL affect SEO performance of a website? In a word, yes.

-If you want to change URLs, beware.
+- If you do decide to change URLs:

 Loss of SEO Ranking

-There is so much that goes into it, it is almost a science at this point.
-For example, when moving to a new domain, you need to understand the new domain’s history.
+When moving to a new domain, you need to understand the new domain’s history.
 If the history includes penalties or spam, you’re going to experience a serious drop in traffic.
 Plus, you run the risk of duplicate content and messy redirects.

 Loss of Referring Site Traffic

 But, if you plan to move your site or change website URL, you just might end up losing the referring traffic that you’ve worked so hard to build.

 Email Clicks Go to Dead URLs

 Email subscribers may click on a link that sends them to a dead URL.
 Without the proper redirects, broken links will flood your subscribers’ inboxes, causing your email clicks and subscriber base to drop.

 Google has made progress in both areas and despite what many believe, dynamic URLs can be crawled by Google.
 Google recommends avoiding rewriting dynamic URLs unless you’re removing unnecessary parameters or parameters that can cause issues down the road.

 Only Use 301 Redirects

 Google recommends using 301 redirects if you need to change website URLs.
 Using a 301 redirect will prevent links or indexing errors.

 Overall, a link strategy will minimize the amount of time your organic search will suffer before returning to normal.
 Plus, it will ensure all necessary steps have been taken to reduce any broken links or loss of referral traffic.

 Check Your URLs

-Before your work is done, you need to use tools, such as Screaming Frog, to check for any errors to determine how your new links will perform.
-With the use of SEO spider tools, analyze and audit your site to review for any missed redirects or duplicate page issues.
+These kinds of tools act as spiders that crawl your site, and will analyze and audit your site to review for any missed redirects or duplicate page issues.
 You’re able to review and resolve any onsite issues that may hurt your SEO efforts before they become a problem.

 URLs and redirects are tedious and often misunderstood.

 When considering site redesigns and platform changes, fully evaluate the risks and benefits involved as to how URL structural changes will affect SEO.
 Don’t take the decision lightly as your URLs are the very life source to your website’s viability.